Materials and Products Database

 - Measure material properties and fire test data on a combination of at least 70 construction materials, interior finishes, and furnishings for use as fire model input.

 - Develop an online database which provides adequate detail to enable accurate use of the data as input to a fire investigation analysis.

 - Demonstrate the use of the database for hypothesis testing.

-This project is supported in part by Award No. 2019-DU-BX-0018, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
-The opinions, findings, and conclusions or recommendations expressed in this program are those of the author(s) and do not necessarily reflect those of the Department of Justice.
+The initial stage of this project was supported in part by Award No. 2019-DU-BX-0018, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.

 FSRI assembled a technical panel of national fire investigation experts, fire researchers, consultants, and firefighters to provide direction for the project.
 These individuals represent a range of forensic specialties in both the public, private, academic, and research sectors to guide the application of the data to the fire modeling and fire investigation communities in support of the Development of an Interactive Database of Contemporary Material Properties for Fire Modeling project.